 The Vote 98 experiment was more complex than Adams and Smith's, with a much larger sample, multiple interventions and randomization that involved both stratification and clustering, not to mention unintended shortcomings of implementation.
-This section reviews the design and implementation of the Vote 98 experiment, exploring whether and how complications like those occurring in it can be addressed with randomization-based modes of inference.
+This section reviews the design and implementation of the Vote 98 experiment, exploring whether and how complications like those occurring in it can be addressed with randomizationbased modes of inference.

-2.1 Design of the Vote 98 study
+2.1 Design of the Vote 98 Study

-From official records, Gerber and Green assembled a complete list of registered voters in New Haven as of September 1998.
-To isolate the non-student population, they excluded voters from the ward containing Yale University and many of its students, as well as those at addresses listing three or more registered voters and those without a street address; the remaining 31,100 subjects, residing in 22,450 households within the 29 remaining wards, constitute U, the universe of the Vote 98 experiment.
-(Our description is based on "2005 release" data posted to D. Green's Web site, which differ from earlier releases of the data in incorporating household identifiers, subjects dropped from the rolls after November 1998, and additional data cleaning, as described by [Gerber and Green 2005].)
-Postcards containing GOTV messages were randomly sent to half of the households, with the number of mailings varied at random between 1, 2 and 3.
+From official records, Gerber and Green assembled a complete list of registered voters in New Haven, Connecticut as of September 1998.
+To isolate the nonstudent population, they excluded voters from the ward containing Yale University and many of its students, as well as those at addresses listing three or more registered voters and those without a street address; the remaining 31,100 subjects, residing in 22,450 households within the 29 remaining wards, constitute U, the universe of the Vote 98 experiment.
+(Our description is based on "2005 release" data posted at Green's website, which differ from earlier releases of the data in incorporating household identifiers, subjects dropped from the rolls after November 1998, and additional data cleaning, as described in Gerber and Green 2005.)
+Postcards containing GOTV messages were sent randomly to half of the households, with the number of mailings varied at random among one, two, and three.
 One-tenth of those households that were not sent a mailer were randomly selected to also be targeted for GOTV by telephone.
-Among households to which a mailer was sent, telephone contact was also attempted, but at a higher rate, with 40% randomized to telephone GOTV.
-Viewed unto itself, the telephone sub-experiment is randomized within blocks but not simply randomized, with mailed and unmailed blocks; likewise, mail was in effect block-randomized, with blocks defined by whether telephone GOTV calls were and were not attempted.
+For the households to which a mailer was sent, telephone contact was also attempted, but at a higher rate, with 40% randomized to telephone GOTV.
+Viewed unto itself, the telephone subexperiment is randomized within blocks but not simply randomized, with mailed and unmailed blocks; likewise, mail was in effect block-randomized, with blocks defined by whether telephone GOTV calls were or were not attempted.
 A third form of intervention, in-person entreatment at potential voters' doors, was randomly assigned to 1/5 of the same pool, but this randomization was independent of the other two.
-A household could have been slated for no intervention or for any combination of interventions, up to and including mailers, multiple attempts at telephone contact over the three days up to and including the election, and a weekend personal visit during the month prior to the election; all of these combinations of experimental assignments occurred.
-The overall situation is depicted in Figure 2.1, which also speaks to compliance with assigned treatment.
+A household could have been slated for no intervention or for any combination of interventions, up to and including mailers, multiple attempts at telephone contact over the three days up to and including the election, and a weekend personal visit during the month before the election; all of these combinations of experimental assignments occurred.
+The overall situation is depicted in Figure 2, which also speaks to compliance with assigned treatment.